Kudostoy0u/Scio.ly/public/codebusters/ciphers/columnar-transposition.md

-# Columnar Transposition
+# Complete Columnar

 ## Explanation
-Columnar Transposition is a classical transposition cipher.
+Complete Columnar is a classical transposition cipher.
 Instead of substituting letters, it reorders them by writing the plaintext in rows under a keyword’s columns, then reading the letters out column-by-column in the alphabetical order of the keyword’s letters.

 Key ideas
 - No letter substitution; letters are permuted by position.